Julius Ruthardt

-Julius Ruthardt (December 13, 1841 – October 13, 1909) was a German violinist and composer.
+Julius Ruthardt (December 13, 1841 – October 13, 1909) was a German violinist and composer, and teacher.

 Ruthardt was born in Stuttgart to Friedrich Ruthardt, who was an oboist and composer.
 The younger Ruthardt became a violinist in the Stuttgart court orchestra at a young age in 1855.
 Later, he worked in a number of cities as Kapellmeister: Riga from 1871 to 1882, Leipzig from 1882, Berlin from 1884, Bremen from 1893, and Berlin again from 1898.
+His students included Olga Radecki.
 He retired to Konstanz in 1900, where he died in 1909.
 Among his compositions, the incidental music for Bjørnstjerne Bjørnson's Halte-Hulda is notable.